dev117uday/learning-databases/cassandra/cassandra-scylla.md

 ### Sharding in Scylla DB

 Each Scylla [node](https://university.scylladb.com/topic/node/) consists of several independent shards, which contain their share of the node’s total data.
 Scylla creates a one shard per core \(technically, one shard per [hyperthread](https://en.wikipedia.org/wiki/Hyper-threading), meaning some physical cores may have two or more virtual cores\).
 Each shard operates on a [shared-nothing architecture](https://en.wikipedia.org/wiki/Shared-nothing_architecture) basis.
-This means each shard is assigned its RAM and its storage, manages its [schedulers for the CPU and ](https://www.scylladb.com/2018/04/19/scylla-i-o-scheduler-3/)I/O, performs its compactions \(more about compaction later on\), and maintains its multi-queue network connection.
+This means each shard is assigned its RAM and its storage, manages its [schedulers for the CPU and ](https://www.scylladb.com/2018/04/19/scylla-i-o-scheduler-3/)I/O, performs its compaction \(more about compaction later on\), and maintains its multi-queue network connection.
 Each shard runs as a single thread, and communicates asynchronously with its peers, without locking.

 ### Other Important Concepts